asuh/front-end-macos/readme.md

 ## System update and Disk Encryption

+### Prerequisite

+If you don't have a brand new Mac laptop or desktop with a freshly installed operating system, you can [reinstall macOS](https://support.apple.com/en-gb/HT204904).
+This isn't vital but highly recommended to have a system that starts from scratch.

+### First Steps

 Step One - Update the system!
 **Apple Icon > App Store > Updates**

 Step Two - Turn on FileVault
 **Apple Icon > System Preferences > Privacy & Security > FileVault**

 Click on the lock to allow you to turn on and enable FileVault.
-On a brand new machine or OS X installation, it should take around an hour to get this done.
+On a brand new machine or macOS installation, it should take around an hour to get this done.

+Alternatively, you can use a third-party encryption software like [Veracrypt](https://veracrypt.codeplex.com/), which is open-source and well regarded in the security community.

 Why do you want [full-disk encryption](https://en.wikipedia.org/wiki/Disk_encryption)?
 Theft.

 You're most likely using a portable laptop of some kind.
 If you lose it, the laptop gets stolen or someone tries to hack into it, your personal data is at risk.
 Using full-disk encryption is an extra layer of security to keep your mind at ease in case of potential intrusion.

 Two main caveats:
-- Make sure you do not forget your FileVault password. iCloud can also be used as a tool to access the system instead of a password.
+- Make sure you do not forget your FileVault password. iCloud is an option to store the Filevault password and this means that Apple Support will be able to assist you with recovering data.
 Losing this password means you cannot log in and everything on your computer is 100% inaccessible.
-- If OS X gets corrupted and you need to download files from the drive after accessing the drive from an external case, it's not possible.
+- If macOS gets corrupted and you need to download files from the drive after accessing the drive from an external case, it's not possible.
 Make sure you're both backing up using [Time Machine](https://support.apple.com/en-us/HT201250) and a cloud backup provider like [iDrive](https://www.idrive.com/) or [Crashplan](https://www.code42.com/crashplan/)

 ## Reset Modifier Keys (optional)